JJDizz1L/beta/README.md

 ███████████ ░░██████   ░░█████ ░░████████
 ░░░░░░░░░░░   ░░░░░░     ░░░░░   ░░░░░░░░
 ```
-> Inspired by Ubuntu default termianl colors.
+> Inspired by Ubuntu default terminal colors.
 Modified by Dizziee.

 Beta theme was created specifically for the **OMARCHY** | Hyprland system.</br>
 *A canvas where serenity meets creative expression.*